imfing/audio-classification/README.md

-# Whistle detection
+# Environmental Sound Classification using Deep Learning

-> A project inspired by a subset of [mtobeiyf/audio-classification](https://github.com/mtobeiyf/audio-classification)
+> A project from Digital Signal Processing course
 ## Dependencies

 - Python 3.6